Invariance principle and non-compact center foliations: Physical Measures

+Theorem~\ref{t.physical.non.accessible} is now a consequence of the following result.
+For partially hyperbolic skew products, the analogous statement has been proved in~\cite{ViY13}.

-\begin{proposition} Let $f$ be a partially hyperbolic diffeomorphism, quasi isometric in the center, $dim E^c=1$ with minimal u-foliation and the center stable foliation is absolutely continuous, then every ergodic u-Gibbs $\nu$ has $\lambda^c(\nu)\leq 0$. \end{proposition} Observe that for this result we do not require $f$ to be accessible.
+\begin{proposition} Let $f$ be a partially hyperbolic, qua\-si-\-isometric in the center, $C^1$ diffeomorphism with 1D-center.
+If the u-foliation is minimal and the center-stable foliation is absolutely continuous, then every u-Gibbs measure $\nu$ has non-positive center Lyapunov exponent. \end{proposition}